beeware/batavia/docs/intro/tutorial-1.rst

 4. Now open your browser and go to `http://localhost:8000 <http://localhost:8000>`_

-You should now see a page titled "Batavia testbed" with some buttons on the left and a text box on the right.
+You should now see a page titled "Batavia testbed" divided into three sections:

+- a top section with text box for entering your Python code and a "Run your code!" button
+- a middle section with buttons for running sample Python scripts
+- a *Console output* section at the bottom of the page that displays the results from running either your own code or any of the samples.

 It's alive!
 -----------

-On the right hand side of the screen is a text box.
+At the top of the page is a text box.
 This is where you can enter your Python code.
 Type the following into this text box:

 .. code-block:: python

     print("Hello World!")

-Then click on the "Run code" button.
+Then click on the "Run your code!" button.
 The page will reload, and below the area on the page named "Console output", you'll see the output you'd expect from this Python program::

     Hello World!

 Congratulations!
-You've just run your first Python program under Javascript using Batavia!
+You've just run your first Python program under JavaScript using Batavia!
 Now you can get a little more adventurous and try a loop.
 Replace your existing code in the text box with the following: